 Research indicates that we continue to have a strong brand for our destination, mainly the beaches of Corolla.
 This strong brand, however, includes vulnerable assets that set us apart from other beach destinations - the 4x4 beaches and the Corolla Wild Horses.
-As a county, we must continue to preserve, protect and nurture these assets when making planning and infrastructure decisions going forward.
+As a county, we must continue to preserve, protect and nurture these assets when making future planning and infrastructure decisions.

-In addition, our tourism economy, which relies heavily on our beaches, is vulnerable to outside forces such as flooding and hurricanes.
+In addition, our tourism economy, which relies heavily on our beaches, is vulnerable to outside forces such as flooding and hurricanes, and as we have discovered in 2020, international pandemics.
 As the number one economic driver of Currituck, the loss of the revenue generated by tourism spending, for even a year or two, could have a devastating effect for the residents of Currituck County, particularly in property tax.
+We are also vulnerable in ways that we never anticipated -COVID-19 shut down our beaches to visitors and continues to impact visitation sales tax.
 It is vital for Currituck to look to grow tourism assets on the Mainland and Knotts Island including, but not limited to: